makhowastaken/OXY-Dongler/README.md

 And to assemble, see this video I made: https://youtu.be/QlkQgUIXweQ

 The video is of BlindEye's PCBs but the assembly and function will be identical.
-I've ordered my PCBs and will be making a new video as soon as I can.